Jeff Rake: Biography

 Rake then entered the television business and co-created the Fox series The Street in 2000.
 He then put his legal knowledge to work by writing and producing episodes of Boston Legal and The Practice.
 He co-wrote the pilot for Boston Legal, co-created the series Miss Match and The Mysteries of Laura.

 In 2017, he created Manifest.
 The show was initially cancelled, but was picked up by Netflix and became the third show to reach 100 days in Netflix's Top 10 charts.
 In August 2021, the show was renewed for a fourth season.

 Los Angeles Times called him a member of the "Ex-Lawyers Club," a group of television showrunners, producers, and writers who were once lawyers before switching careers and joining the entertainment industry.
 Other ex-lawyers named by the Times were David E. Kelley, Carol Mendelsohn, Richard Appel, and Stephen Engel.

+In June 2025, it was reported that he was co-authoring a science fiction novel that was also under consideration for development as a TV series.

 Personal life and family

 Rake is married to Paulette Light, executive director of the Charles Bronfman prize, who he met in college.
+They have four children together.
+He is Jewish.
+"As a Jewish writer, I’m inspired by Jewish themes of redemption, second chances and Tikkun olam,” he told the Jewish Journal.
+“We come to discover that the characters [on Manifest] are flawed human beings who’ve been given a second chance, an opportunity to redeem themselves."